annakalandadze/Bicycle/README.md

     }
 }
 ```
 in such format.
-The result is 200OK if we parsed ecerything correctly.
+The result is 200OK if we parsed everything correctly.

 ### 2. Get Bicycle
 Bike is searched by id and if exists - returns.
 In postman the result would be\